Riverscapes/gcd/docs/Help/Inputs/associated-surfaces.md

 # Context Menu

-right clicking on any associated surface brings up the context menu that allows you to perform the three operations described below.
+Right clicking on any associated surface brings up the context menu that allows you to perform the three operations described below.
 Note that the Add To Map option is only available in the ArcGIS Addin version of GCD and not the Standalone.

 ![assoc context]({{ site.baseurl }}/assets/images/CommandRefs/00_ProjectExplorer/inputs/assoc/assoc_context.png)